 Teaching Philosophy

-My pedagogy is committed to the liberal arts virtues of critical thinking, intellectual exploration, practical wisdom, and civic engagement.
+My pedagogy is committed to the liberal arts virtues of critical thinking, diversity, equity, and inclusion; intellectual exploration; practical wisdom; and civic engagement.

-Today’s students have lived through a once-in-a-century global pandemic, economic upheaval, climate change, hyperpartisanship, rapidly developing artificial intelligence, pervasive social media, unceasing gun violence, and more.
-These and other developments necessitate educational approaches that prepare students to succeed in this complicated mediated, political, and technological environment.
-A liberal arts education—one anchored in practices such as critical thinking and problem solving, ethical perspective building, civic engagement, and sustainability—is especially suited to such a moment.
+Today’s students have lived through a once-in-a-century global pandemic; economic upheaval; climate change; racism, sexism, homophobia, and transphobia; hyperpartisanship; increasingly prominent artificial intelligence; pervasive social media; unceasing gun violence; and more.
+These and other civic issues necessitate educational approaches that prepare students to respond to this complicated environment.
+A liberal arts education—one anchored in practices such as critical thinking and problem solving, ethical and inclusive perspective building, civic engagement, and sustainability—is especially suited to such a moment.
 My courses are undergirded by these approaches to a liberal arts education.
 I utilize a combination of theory and practice, as well as lecture, discussion, and application, in order to educate students in the fields of rhetoric, communication, media studies, and leadership.
-I also work to create a space space of intellectual inquiry for my students and I believe strongly that students should be taught through multiple methods and assessed through a variety of assignment types.
-And, finally, I take seriously the notion that my pedagogical development is a career-long effort of trial and error, success and failure, and learning from both my students and colleagues.
-I detail these areas of my teaching philosophy in more detail below.
+I work to create a safe space of intellectual inquiry for my students, and I believe strongly that students should be taught through multiple methods and assessed through a variety of assignment types.

 I utilize a combination of lecture, discussion, and application in my courses.